FirelyTeam/firely-docs/vonk/facade/facade_accesscontrol.rst

 Add Access Control to your Facade
 =================================

-If you have completed the exercise from :ref:`facade_start`, you can choose to integrate :ref:`feature_accesscontrol`.
+If you have completed the exercise from :ref:`facadestart`, you can choose to integrate :ref:`feature_accesscontrol`.
 Please refer to that section to read how this Access Control mechanism works.
 You will use it as-is in your facade.

 Add the required package